dolthub/dolt-integrations/dolt_integrations/dvc/examples/fashion-mnist/dolt-dvc-demo.md

 # Introduction

-Today we explain how and why you would use Dolt and DVC together with a Fashion-MNIST demo.
-We will touch on several data versioning themes that Dolt and DVC tackle in different ways:
+Today we explain how to use Dolt and DVC together using a Fashion-MNIST training demo.
+We touch on several data versioning themes that Dolt and DVC tackle in different ways:
 1. Ease of access
 2. Remotes and sharing